SunLab-GMU/SPEAKER/README.md

 # An example: sudo ./speakeru -service mysqld -cmd "docker run -p 3306:3306 -e MYSQL_ROOT_PASSWORD=mysql -d mysql"
 # Note: use quotes for DOCKER_RUN_COMMAND
 ```
-3. Perform your normal opertaions on this container application.
+3. Perform your normal operations on this container application.
 Use ``docker stop`` to gracefully shutdown when you would like to stop it.
 To unload the kernel module, in ``speaker/SlimmingModule/KernelModule``:
 ```
 $ sudo ./unload.sh
 ```